Dave Shula

-David Donald Shula (born May 28, 1959) is an American football coach and former player.
-He is the wide receivers coach at Dartmouth College.
+David Donald Shula (born May 28, 1959) is an American former football coach and player.
 Shula served as the head coach for the Cincinnati Bengals of the National Football League (NFL) from 1992 to 1996, compiling a record of 19–52.
-He is the son of Pro Football Hall of Fame coach Don Shula and brother of fellow football coach Mike Shula.
+He is the son of Pro Football Hall of Fame coach Don Shula, brother of fellow football coach Mike Shula, and father of football coach Chris Shula.

 Biography

 The Shula family moved to Detroit in 1960 and Baltimore in 1963, following Don Shula's career in the NFL.
 The family settled in Miami Lakes, Florida in 1970, where Dave Shula was a high school football and baseball player at Hollywood Chaminade High School.
-Shula studied History at Dartmouth College and graduated in 1981.
+Shula was a star wide receiver at Dartmouth College, where he graduated with a degree in history in 1981.